 Stream tens of thousands of hours of your PBS and local favorites on demand with this member-exclusive benefit.
-Binge-watch every episode of Sanditon, Poldark, The Moonstone, Country Music and so much more!
+Binge-watch every episode of World on Fire, Sanditon, Poldark, Finding Your Roots and so much more!

 Watch anytime, on any screen — online or through the free PBS Video App.

 WETA Passport is a popular member benefit for donors who contribute $5 or more each month, or make a one-time gift of $60 or more.
 With WETA Passport, you can stream tens of thousands of hours of your favorite PBS and local shows.
 Catch up on a single episode or binge-watch entire seasons anytime, anywhere — online and through your preferred streaming devices.

 Moreover, with WETA Passport, you can binge-watch entire seasons of selected popular MASTERPIECE dramas and other shows even before the episodes air on TV.